-The proposed buildings will apply this disconnection of rooftop runoff method for RRv.
+The proposed buildings roof runoff will be drained to drywells for runoff reduction..will apply this disconnection of rooftop runoff method for RRv.
 Impervious roof areas are reduced in the WQv calculation.
 The runoff from the roof will be discharged to the building nearby pervious area.
 These runoff will sheet flowing along the pervious area which encourage runoff reduction.